Skip to content

 • Content-Type: application/json

-Update the task using its endpoint.
-The body should include a taskdata object targeting the file field ID.
-The value should be an array containing the asset object from Step 1.
+The taskdata object uses the form field’s Capture ID as the key.
+The value is an array containing the asset object from Step 1.

 {